-A near-fatal accident back home forces Shelby, her 38-year old, single-as-a- sock-in-the-dryer daughter, to return home to Long Island.
-Faster than you can say family dysfunction, a wild chain of events forces her eldest to confront old demons…her mother’s untimely death, her father’s remarriage to her mother’s younger sister, her own younger sister’s meshuginabehavior, and the terrible void caused by the disappearance of Matthew Lieberman, her childhood love.
+A near-fatal accident in Long Island forces 38-year-old Shelby, a journalist, to quickly return home and investigate.
+Hopefully her father and stepmother will hire an aide so Shelby can fly back to Chicago.
+But faster than you can say family dysfunction, Shelby is confronted with old demons…her mother’s untimely death, her father’s remarriage to her mother’s younger sister, her own sister’s mishigas, and the sad void caused by the disappearance of childhood love, Matty Lieberman.

-But Shelby faces her biggest life crisis after discovering that her younger sister, Lauren, is a DES daughter, and in need of surrogate mother.
-Up until now, Shelby wouldn’t consider lending anyone her designer shoes, let alone her uterus.
+Then Shelby is confronted with an even bigger challenge.
+Her sister, Lauren, is a DES daughter, and in search of a surrogate who can help her start her family.
+Of course, Shelby wouldn’t lend her designer shoes let alone her uterus.
 But the more Shelby learns about DES, the harder it is to let Lauren face this struggle alone.

-A LITTLE HELP FROM ABOVE explores the enduring link between mothers, daughters, and sisters, and asks the age-old question: who are the people in my life and what was God thinking when he put us together?
-It is a poignant, entertaining and emotional roller coaster ride that stops exactly where it’s supposed to.
+A LITTLE HELP FROM ABOVE explores the enduring link between mothers, daughters, and sisters, and asks the age-old question: who are the people in my life and what was God thinking when he threw us together.
+It is a poignant and entertaining ride that stops exactly where it’s supposed to.
 Home sweet home.

 "In this busy debut novel, Shelby Lazarus, a hotshot reporter for the Chicago Tribune, is a beautiful but quite nasty shrew of a woman who returns to the family she despises when her father and stepmother are involved in a serious accident.
 Shelby, estranged from her family for more than two years, has been unable to maintain a loving relationship with anyone since she was 10 years old.
 At that time, two events occurred that changed her forever: her best friend and the love of her young life, Mattie, moved away, and her mother died soon after.
 Exasperated and tired of watching from the afterlife as her eldest child continues on an unmarried, unhappy, and angry path, the late Sandy Lazarus (Shelby's mom) determines to do something about it.
 She sets out interfering with Shelby's life, beginning with this accident that brings her errant daughter home.
 Packed full of action and many subplots, it wouldn't be surprising to hear that this book will be produced as a "made-for-TV" movie."